Sympathetic detonation: Military

-Sympathetic detonations may occur in munitions stored in e.g. vehicles, ships (called a Magazine Explosion), gun mounts, or storage depots, by a sufficiently close explosion of a projectile or a bomb.
+Sympathetic detonations may occur in munitions stored in e.g. vehicles, ships (called a Magazine Explosion), gun mounts, or ammunition depot, by a sufficiently close explosion of a projectile or a bomb.
 Such detonations after receiving a hit have caused many catastrophic losses of vehicles.

 To prevent sympathetic detonations, minimal distances (specific for a given type of the mine) have to be maintained between mines when laying a minefield.

 Spallation of materials after an impact on the opposite side may create fragments capable of causing sympathetic detonations of stored explosives on the opposite side of an armour plate or a concrete wall.
 Transfer of the shock wave through the wall or armour may also be possible cause of a sympathetic detonation.

 Class 1.1 solid rocket fuels are susceptible to sympathetic detonation.
 Conversely, class 1.3 fuels can be ignited by a nearby fire or explosion, but are generally not susceptible to sympathetic detonation.
 Class 1.1 fuels, however, tend to have slightly higher specific impulses, and therefore are used in those military applications where weight and/or size is at a premium, e.g. on ballistic and cruise missile submarines.

 Sympathetic detonation can be used for the destruction of unexploded ordnance, improvised explosive devices, land mines, or naval mines by an adjacent bulk charge.

 Special insensitive explosives, such as TATB, are used in certain military applications to avoid sympathetic detonations.

 Examples

-During the Attack of Pearl Harbor, The USS Arizona was struck with an armor-piercing bomb which penetrated the upper deck and stopped inside the forward magazine.
+During the Attack of Pearl Harbor, the USS Arizona was struck with an armor-piercing bomb which penetrated the upper deck and stopped inside the forward magazine.
 The bomb triggered an explosion which was powerful enough to cut the Arizona in half and is considered a sympathetic detonation as there was an apparent delay between the detonation of the bomb and the contents of the forward magazine.

 Sympathetic detonation killed 320 sailors and injured 390 others in the Port Chicago Disaster of July 17, 1944 at the Port Chicago Naval Magazine in Port Chicago, California.

 During the 1967 USS Forrestal fire, eight old Composition B based iron bombs cooked off.
 The last one caused a sympathetic detonation of a ninth bomb, a more modern and less cookoff-susceptible Composition H6 based one.

 The Russian submarine Kursk explosion was probably caused by a sympathetic explosion of several torpedo warheads.
 A single dummy torpedo VA-111 Shkval exploded; 135 seconds later a number of warheads simultaneously exploded and sank the submarine.

 Multiple incidents have been recorded in the more recent GWoT where airstrikes have set off explosives or ammunition caches in insurgent positions.